-Concordia University is a member of The North Central Association of Colleges and Schools.
-North Central granted initial accreditation of Concordia’s program in 1968.
-The North Central Association most recently reviewed the expanded academic program in 2001.
-Accreditation of the four-year program has been in effect since July 1976 and the graduate program since 1999.
-In addition, Concordia University is accredited by the Council for the Accreditation of Educator Preparation (CAEP).
+Concordia University is accredited by the Higher Learning Commission.
+Concordia University in Ann Arbor became a branch campus of Concordia University Wisconsin and is no longer separately accredited effective June 30, 2013.
+In addition, Concordia University Ann Arbor campus is accredited by the Council for the Accreditation of Educator Preparation (CAEP).
 Documents are on file in the Office of the Vice President, Academics and may be reviewed by appointment.

 Concordia holds membership in: the Lutheran Educational Conference of North America; the Association of Independent Colleges and Universities of Michigan; the National Association of Independent Colleges and Universities; the American Council on Education; the American Association of Collegiate Registrars and Admissions Officers; the Michigan Association of Collegiate Registrars and Admissions Officers; the American Association of Higher Education; the Michigan Association for Colleges of Teacher Education; the National Research Center for College and University Admissions; the National Association of Christian College Admissions Personnel; the Lutheran Admission Counselors of the Missouri Synod; the Association of Lutheran College Faculties; the National Christian College Athletic Association; and the National Association of Intercollegiate Athletics.